Thread Rating:

 For us, that would be Congresman Mark Kirk to call and U S Senators Dick Durbin and Roland Burris!
 Or e-mail them ... go to

-GOOGLE and type in their names, their official D C offices will appear and then hit the CONTACT link.
 While it may truly be a matter of life and death, the death part only applies to a certain segment of our society.
 The wealthy have life, the poor are taken care of also, it's the poor guy who works and struggles, who has a few assets to his name, therefore doesn't qualify to be considered poor, that the term death applies to.
 The insurance companies seem to only want you as a customer if you are healthy.
 They practically exclude you for having a hangnail.
 The republicans seem to like it that way.

 JazminH Wrote:A MINORITY VIEW